There are a thousand ways to die in the forest, but old age is not one of them ...

 If you would like more information, or to discuss the possibility of arranging an event, please use the form in the contact section below.
-To download teaching resources for Kick, just click on the miniature cover.
+To download teaching resources for one of my books just click on the corresponding miniature cover.

 Photo credit: Marzia Borracci/Hay Festival